derekzhang79/samrat.github.com/raw/domain-name.md

 tags: miscellaneous, kickstarter, domain-name
 Date: 2012-07-07

 I've got a problem.
 I want to buy a domain name for this website.
 But due to some banking regulations in my country, online payments cannot be made(for international transactions, at least.)
-Some companies *are* making money by buying products on Amazon and other online shops, but they're limited to only physical goods.
+Some companies *are* making money by buying products on Amazon and other online shops on behalf of people here, but they're limited to only physical goods.

 This problem has been troubling me for a while, and I've come up with what could be a solution.
 Following all the recent buzz around Kickstarter- I decided to ask the Internet for help, but don't worry, **I'm not asking for your money**.